LyonSyonII/buildstr/buildstr/TYPES_NOT_IMPLEMENTED.md

   There is no way to know if a MaybeUninit is initialized or not only with itself, so it makes no sense to implement it for all contexts.
   If you have a struct with this type, implement `BuildStr` manually, checking if it's initialized or not.

+- `std::net::TcpListener`
+  The current `local_addr` can be obtained, but it returns a `Result`, having the possibility to panic at runtime.
+  The `TcpListener::bind` method also returns a `Result`, making it unreliable.
+- `std::net::TcpStream`
+  Same as TcpListener.
+- `std::net::UpdSocket`
+  Same as TcpListener.

 ## Opaque
 - `std::any::TypeId`
 - `std::backtrace::Backtrace`